The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Method of analysis

-The code \muff\ \citep[MUlti-Filter FITting for stellar population diagnostics, extensively detailed in][]{diaz-garcia2015} is a generic SED-fitting tool specifically designed for the detailed analysis of the SED of stars and galaxies.
-Namely, \muff\ is optimised to deal with multi-band photometric data and allows to determine the stellar population properties of the mini-JPAS galaxies: age, metallicity, stellar mass, rest-frame luminosities, extinction, \photoz, etc. To constrain these fundamental parameters, the code performs an error-weighted $\chi^2$-test assuming two-burst composite models of stellar populations. \muff\ has proven to be a reliable and powerful tool with capabilities for tracing the evolution of the stellar content of galaxies in agreement with spectroscopic studies at intermediate redshifts \citep[see e.g.,][]{san-roman2018,diaz-garcia2019c}, as well as with mock galaxy samples and SDSS data based on spectroscopic indices \citep[][]{diaz-garcia2015}.
+The code \muff\ \citep[MUlti-Filter FITting for stellar population diagnostics, extensively detailed in][]{diaz-garcia2015} is a generic SED-fitting tool specifically designed for the detailed analysis of the SEDs of stars and galaxies.
+Namely, \muff\ is optimized to deal with multi-band photometric data and allows one to determine the stellar population properties of the miniJPAS galaxies: age, metallicity, stellar mass, rest-frame luminosities, extinction, \photoz, etc. To constrain these fundamental parameters, the code performs an error-weighted $\chi^2$-test assuming two-burst composite models of stellar populations. \muff\ has proven to be a reliable and powerful tool with capabilities for tracing the evolution of the stellar content of galaxies in agreement with spectroscopic studies at intermediate redshifts \citep[see e.g.][]{san-roman2018,diaz-garcia2019c}, as well as with mock galaxy samples and SDSS data based on spectroscopic indices \citep[][]{diaz-garcia2015}.